Agent X (Marvel Comics): Publication history

-Agent X was born out of Marvel Comics' long-running Deadpool series with experiments including the "miniseries within a series," (Deadpool: Agent of Weapon X and Deadpool: Funeral for a Freak, where the main series' numbering was demoted to secondary status below the "miniseries" numbering), having failed to stymie the leak.
-The decision was then taken to run a "final arc" to close the series, then restart it from #1 with an X in the title in an attempt to more closely identify it with their popular X-Men franchise (as part of the same effort, Cable was changed to Soldier X and X-Force was changed to X-Statix).
-Rumors circulated among fans that the title relaunches at this time (including Deadpool to Agent X) were due in part to a royalty dispute with Rob Liefeld; the rumors were dispelled by Liefeld himself.
-Online humorist Gail Simone was chosen to write both Deadpools final arc and the new series, with the UDON studio, who had recently revamped the Taskmaster in a well-received miniseries, to supply the art.
+Agent X was born out of experiments with Marvel Comics' long-running Deadpool series, including the "miniseries within a series," (Deadpool: Agent of Weapon X and Deadpool: Funeral for a Freak), in which the main series' numbering was demoted to secondary status below the "miniseries" numbering.
+Marvel decided to run a "final arc" to close the series, then restart it from #1 with an X in the title to more closely identify it with their popular X-Men franchise.
+(As part of the same effort, Cable was changed to Soldier X and X-Force to X-Statix.)
+Rumors circulated among fans that the relaunches were due in part to a royalty dispute with Rob Liefeld, which Liefeld denied.
+Online humorist Gail Simone was chosen to write Deadpools final arc and the new series, with art by the UDON studio, which had recently revamped the Taskmaster in a well-received miniseries.

 Agent X replaced Deadpool with a similar protagonist, while including ambiguous hints as to the nature of his relationship with the original character.
-Simone publicly clashed with Marvel's editorial staff as the relaunched title struggled to find a foothold.
-Simone left the book after issue 7.
-The series continued the cynical, slapstick action which had characterized its parent series.
-Indeed, a central feature of Agent X was the question of the title character's identity, sometimes implied to be Deadpool himself.
+Simone publicly clashed with Marvel's editorial staff as the relaunched title struggled to find a foothold, then left the book after issue 7.
+The series continued the cynical, slapstick action that had characterized its parent series.
+A central feature of Agent X was the question of the title character's identity, sometimes implied to be Deadpool himself.
 Deadpool refers to Agent X as his "Earth-2 Counterpart," a comedic reference to DC Comics' designation of different Earths for different iterations of identical and similar characters.